sophi-4/Snow/README.md

 ## snow_2

-I have changed the background colour and have added function to add three snowflakes (correctly positioned) shown diagonally.
+I have changed the background colour (as I found that the previous background did not represent the season winter) and have added functions to add three snowflakes (correctly positioned) shown diagonally when the user use the mouse press interaction.

-I have altered the translate function in the code to show more than two snowflakes when the mouse press function is activated.
+I have altered the translate function in the code to show more than two snowflakes when the mouse press function is activated by a user.

 ---
 ```
 Code altered:
+background(61,93,154);

 translate(190, 110);
    shape(snow);
    point (0,0);